adambard/learnxinyminutes-docs/csharp.html.markdown

         bool Broken { get; } // interfaces can contain properties as well as methods & events }

-    // Class can inherit only one other class, but can implement any amount of interfaces, however
+    // Classes can inherit only one other class, but can implement any amount of interfaces,
-    // the base class name must be the first in the list and all interfaces follow class MountainBike : Bicycle, IJumpable, IBreakable
+    // however the base class name must be the first in the list and all interfaces follow class MountainBike : Bicycle, IJumpable, IBreakable
     {
         int damage = 0;